Synchronized skating: Wheel

-For a wheel every figure skater must rotate around a common center point.
-There are many different formations that teams can form including a two to five spoke or a parallel wheel.
-Each spoke (line) of the wheel should be straight and the figure skaters should be leaning into the center of the wheel.
-The difficulty of the wheel can be increased by adding footwork, changing the rotational direction of the wheel, configuration of the wheel, or traveling.
-Traveling is difficult because a lot of the time teams will get called for "assisting the travel" which occurs when a team member (usually towards the center) is doing footwork that is not around the center point that is being traveled, but rather they cut through it on a straight path and stop the flow of rotation in an effort to gain more distance up the ice.
-More often than not, assisting the travel can be spotted because a) a team member will look out of place and b) the wheel will whip or be very jerky in movement.
+A wheel is characterized by every skater rotating around a common center point in connected lines.
+Different formations that teams can form including a two to five spoke or a parallel wheel.
+Each spoke (line) of the wheel should be straight and the team should be leaning into the center of the wheel.
+The difficulty of the wheel can be increased by adding footwork, changing the rotational direction of the wheel, configuration of the wheel.

+Elements

+Programs incorporate a set number of specific elements that is announced at the beginning of each season.
+Currently junior and senior teams both complete 5 elements in the short program, in the free skate junior teams attempt 8 elements, and senior teams attempt 10.

+Artistic Element

+Done in ether a circle/wheel formation, or a line/block formation, this element should be used to emphasize the music or theme of the program with no requirements for steps or changes of place.